onlyx/SocketSidekick/README.md

 # SocketSidekick
+SocketSidekick aims to explore a novel way of interacting with web applications.
+It is not uncommon for us to be texting, while also wanting to have fun playing games on our laptops.
+There is also the divide between console and PC gamers...

+Why not combine the two and have the console experience while also using your computer?

 Using socket.io's websocket capabilities to implement a mobile controller for a web app.
 The mobile devices act as the controller, while a common computer screen displays a common place for everyone to interact.

 ## Deployment